Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/ReportTemplate.md

 The standard report template is encoded as HTML.
 For EMR Integrations that support narratives, there are Line report templates for each evaluation type.
 See the [Administration Application](#administrator-application) for more details.

 ## Placeholders
 A placeholder is a token encapsulated within double square brackets [[]] positioned in the template to be dynamically swapped at delivery.
-Tokens are predefined descriptive words or character combinations established by IRIS and listed below.
+Tokens are predefined entities established by IRIS with the following rules:

+- All characters are upper case
+- Words are separated with the _ character
+- Left most word can be repeated for categories (e.g.: PATIENT)

 *The use of double square brackets to identify placeholders, as apposed to the single curly bracket, is to avoid conflicts in the content.
 Curley brackets are preferred for ease of use and readability when the content would not otherwise contain them.*